KennyPeanuts/pond_diversity_fcn/experimental_design/designs/CPOM_flux_exp.md

 * Sediment samples will be collected from a local man-made pond.
 The sediments will be passed through a 250&mu; mesh to remove CPOM and macroinvertebrates.

-* Approximately 4 cm sediments will then be placed into 300 ml septum topped glass jars and the remaining volume will be filled with pond water collected at the same time as the sediments.
+* After allowing the mud to settle overnight and siphoning off the overlying water, 100 ml of sediments slurry will be placed into 300 ml BOD and the remaining volume will be filled with pond water collected at the same time as the sediments.

 * CPOM treatments will be created by adding 0.5 mg dry mass of tulip poplar leaf disks to the surface of the sediments from tulip poplar leaved collected immediately after senescence, air dried, and then conditioned for 24 hours in pond water.

 * Elevated nutrient treatments will be created by adding NO3 and PO4 at 2X the concentration measured in the overlying water at the initiation of the experiment.

-##### Sampling
+##### Nutrient, DOM, and Bacterial Sampling

-* The jars will be incubated in darkness at room temperature for a total of 6 weeks.
+* The jars will be incubated in darkness at room temperature for a total of 4 weeks.

-* For the first week each jar will be sampled every 24 hours:
+* For each BOD jar + the refill water:

-     * 25 ml of water will be removed and filtered through GFF and frozen to measure the nutrient concentration
+     * 30 ml of water will be removed and filtered through GFF and frozen to measure the nutrient concentration

-     * 1 ml of water will be removed and filtered through a GFF and the absorbance will be measured on a nanopore spec.
+     * 5 ml of water will be removed and filtered through a GFF and the absorbance will be measured on a nanopore spec.

-     * 5 ml of water will be removed and filtered onto a black membrane filter and stained with DAPI for bacterial counts with epiflorescence.
+     * 3 ml of water will be removed and preserved with gluteraldehyde for bacterial abundance.

-     * SOD will be measured by refilling the jars with pond water and sealing them without air.
+* **Total Water Removed = 40 ml per BOD + 40 ml for refill water = 680 ml per sampling**

+##### SOD and Respiration Sampling

+* Prior to the nutrient, DOM, and bacteria samples are collected

+    * 15 ml of water will be collected from each BOD jar and the refill water into a 10 ml vial and fixed immediately for the T-0 SOD and water respiration measurement

-        * 15 ml samples will be taken after 1, 3, and 6h of dark incubation without introducing air into the jars.
+    * Another 15 ml of water will be collected into a 10 ml vial and incubated in the dark for the T-1 water respiration measurement

+* The SOD bottles will then be refilled with 75 ml of pond water (40 ml + 30 ml + 5 ml) and sealed.

+* After a 5 h incubation in the dark, 15 ml of water will be collected from the BOD bottle into a 10 ml vial and fixed for T-1 SOD measurement

-        * the oxygen content of the sample will be determined with Winkler Titration.
+* At the same time the vial of incubating water will be fixed for the T-1 water respiration measurement.

-* For the remaining 5 weeks, each jar will be sampled once a week.
+* For the remaining 4 weeks, each jar will be sampled once a week.

+* **Total Water Removed = 30 ml per BOD + 15 ml for refill water = 495 ml per sampling**

+    * the BOD jars will have 185 ml prior to sampling so the 70 ml removed per jar is 38% of the volume of the overlying water.

+* **Total Water Needed for Replacement = 75 ml * 16 jars * 7 sampling dates = 8400 ml + (55 ml * 7 sampling dates) = 8785 ml total**

+##### Fungal Biomass and CPOM  AFDM.

-* At the conclusion of the experiment, the fungal biomass on the CPOM will be determined using ergosterol extraction.
+* At the conclusion of the experiment,

+    * 3 leaf disks will be placed into 10 ml of methanol for ergosterol extraction.

+    * 3 leaf disks will be ashed for AFDM.

+    * 10 ml of sediment will be dried and ashed for FPOM AFDM

 ##### Timeline